baronet2/FirstCyclingAPI/README.md

 results = RaceResults(url='https://firstcycling.com/race.php?r=9&y=2019&l=1') # Using the URL
 results.get_json() # Get the RaceResults object in JSON format results.df # Results table in pandas.DataFrame format
-help(RaceResults) # For more complete documentation on the Ranking class
+help(RaceResults) # For more complete documentation on the RaceResults class
 ```

 ## Contributing